Link to home

 Undergraduates (REU) Opportunities

 Are you searching for a career that will make a difference in the world?
-Then you need to consider plant pathology.
+If yes, you should consider a career in plant pathology.
 This is a mission-oriented profession using cutting-edge science to help feed the world, maintain plant health, and contribute to a healthy environment.
 Find out what you can become, and how you can make a difference.
 There are many academic, government, and private sector internship and REU opportunities listed below.

 The American Phytopathological Society (APS) is a non-profit association whose mission includes being a leading provider of information on the science and practical management of plant diseases.
 Free membership in APS is offered to any undergraduate in an internship, REU, REEU, or work experience, anywhere in the world through our Borlaug's Army initiative